Issuing shares when setting up a limited company

 You may come across this where shares are being issued to employees.
 For instance, where the company wants to reward its staff with dividends according to their seniority or performance.

 Choosing how many shares to issue

 Contrary to popular belief, for small companies there isn't really a recipe to follow when deciding on the share structure.

 If you are to be the only director and also the only shareholder, you could simply issue one share to yourself.

-Alternatively, you could issue a very large numbers of shares, perhaps to reflect the shareholders' investments pound-for-pound.
-But the shareholders must actually physically pay for their shares, so this could be costly.
+Alternatively, you could issue a very large number of shares, perhaps to reflect the shareholders' investments pound-for-pound.
+But the shareholders must physically pay for their shares, so this could be costly.

 Most commonly, you see one hundred shares issued in small companies.
-This allows the allocation of the shares to reflect the shareholders' commitment to/control of the company, while being inexpensive.
+This allows the allocation of the shares to reflect the shareholders' commitment to/their control of the company, while being inexpensive.

 If you are unsure about how many shares to issue or the structure, you should seek professional advice from an accountant.
 Otherwise, you could end up making the share structure unnecessarily complex or not fit for purpose.

 Issuing shares checklist